poetaster/keypeer.org/nl.md

 We anticipate supporting developers of diverse types of software in integrating keypeer will be the most time consuming challenge.

 Beside having to support different patterns in application usage, we will also be facing issues with traditional financial models and payment processing.
-Connecting securely to payment services without sacrificing use anonymity while also being able to do necessary 'accounting' will no doubt be a technical challenge.
+Connecting securely to payment services without sacrificing user anonymity while also being able to do necessary 'accounting' will no doubt be a technical challenge.

 Other technical challenges may include homomorphic cryptography of the user / key store.
 Since multiple high value keys need to be stored, the value store must be entirely encrypted with a scheme like Fast Proxy Re-Encryption for Publish/Subscribe (see: https://eprint.iacr.org/2017/410).